Online doctors for quitting smoking: Your virtual lifeline

 - NRT products and prescription medicines used to quit smoking are regulated and authorised by Australia's Therapeutic Goods Administration (TGA), ensuring they are safe, high-quality and effective for use.

-- Australia’s healthcare system recommends NRT and behavioural support as primary treatments for people trying to quit smoking.
+- Australia's healthcare system recommends NRT and behavioural support as management pathways for people trying to quit smoking.

 Common misconceptions